cloudant-labs/graphdb-slate/source/includes/api/_using_views.md

 }
 ```

+To request the last five records,
-Requesting the same in descending order will reverse the entire view content.
+you would add the Requesting the same in descending order will reverse the entire view content.
 For example the request

 ```
 GET /recipes/_design/recipes/_view/by_title?limit=5&descending=true